-|The short URL for this post is: http://katarinanolte.com/WordPressBlog/8CvM8|
+|The short URL for this post is: https://katarinanolte.com/WordPressBlog/8CvM8|

 It is a story of the state of the United States socioeconomics today.
 There is a them and us: the very wealthy and the rest, the pragmatists and the idealists, the leaders and the followers.

 Unconscionable decisions and actions allow this culture to come out on top in all areas of life.
 The purpose of their existence is to assume a role (of “the patriarch”) and play it well regardless of the degree of dissociation from authentic living.